SS James W. Denver

 SS James W. Denver was a Liberty ship built in the United States during World War II.
 She was named after James W. Denver, an American politician, soldier, and lawyer.
 He served as an officer in the United States Army during the Mexican–American War and the Civil War.
-He served as the second Secretary of State of California, from 1853-1855, before serving in the United States House of Representatives from California, from 1855-1857.
-He served as Secretary of the Kansas Territory, in June 1857, before becoming Territorial Governor of Kansas, in December 1857-1858.
+He served as the second Secretary of State of California, from 1853 to 1855, before serving in the United States House of Representatives from California, from 1855 to 1857.
+He served as Secretary of the Kansas Territory, in June 1857, before becoming Territorial Governor of Kansas, in December 1857 – 1858.
 The city of Denver, Colorado, is named after him.

 Construction

 James W. Denver was laid down on 20 January 1943, under a Maritime Commission (MARCOM) contract, MCE hull 949, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; she was sponsored by Mrs. A.G.
 Williams, the granddaughter of James Denver, and launched on 27 February 1943.